AmeliaEScott/CS310-Surveys/Survey1-Imperative/README.md

  ### Ruby

  Most Mac or Linux computers will already have a ruby interpreter installed.
 Just run `ruby ruby.rb` on the command line.

+ ### Fortran

+ Fortran is one of those weird old languages that's built in to GCC.
+Just compile it like a C file.

+ `gcc fortran.f90`

+ ### Pascal

+ I never did figure out how to run it on my computer.
+I've just been running it on [ideone.com](http://ideone.com)